jorgemanrubia/forceps/README.md

 ## Disclaimer

-- If you are going to use this against a production database, I recommend you to configure a read only user for the remote connection.
+- If you are going to use this with a production database, I recommend you to configure a read only user for the remote connection.
 Forceps will never modify the remote data but prevention is definitely better than cure when it comes to production data.
 - The project is still at an early development stage.
 Pull requests are welcomed!